Angela Simmons Sizzles As A Sexy Sun Goddess For Halloween

 “What was your son for Halloween,” asked a curious Instagram user.

-Angela shared a second group photo, where she credited the costume designer and revealed that she and her friends dressed up as elements of the universe.
+Angela shared a second group photo where she credited the costume designer and revealed that she and her friends dressed up as elements of the universe.
 Arguably, Angela’s costume was the brightest and most eye-catching.
-Her friends could be seen dressed up as the moon, and potentially other planets.
-All in all, the group dazzled in their outfits, and likely turned many heads wherever they went.
+Her friends could be seen dressed up as the moon and possibly other planets.
+All in all, the group dazzled in their outfits and likely turned many heads wherever they went.

 In addition, the reality TV star shared several Instagram stories to complement her feed.
 This included a flirty selfie video, where she revealed that she rocked jewels by her right eyebrow.

-Another update, which was tagged with the time, 3:44 a.m., showed Angela dancing up a storm.
-She moved her hips and showed off her tasseled ensemble, and looked like she was having a great time.
+Another update, which was tagged with the time 3:44 a.m., showed Angela dancing up a storm.
+She moved her hips and showed off her tasseled ensemble and looked like she was having a great time.

-So far, it doesn’t look like she has shared any photos of her son’s Halloween costume, if he had a different one for the day of.
+So far, it doesn’t look like she has shared photos of her son’s Halloween costume — if he had a different one for the day.
 Previously, Sutton was spotted on Instagram in a Mickey Mouse costume, but that was posted almost a week ago.

-For now, admirers can stay tuned to Angela’s social media feed for more updates.
-Or check out another post, where she showed some serious skin.
+Aside from Angela’s latest Halloween photos, viewers can also check out a recent post of hers where she showed some serious skin.